teamghostmode/teamghostmode.github.io/_posts/2017-10-31-animated-shaking-text-effect.markdown

 So how do you implement this shaking text effect in Unity?
 It’s not too hard to animate a block of text all together, but how do you get each character to move individually?

-First, you have to break up your text so each character is a seperate game object.
+First, just as with the [wavy text effect]({% post_url 2017-11-01-animated-wavy-text-effect %}), you have to break up your text so each character is a seperate game object.
 That way they each have a seperate transform and can be moved around independently.

 Then attach the following `ShakeEffect` script to each game object: